 Although there are various baby foods available in the market, it’s healthy to make a meal for your baby by using fresh vegetables at home.
-Vegetables are filled with the required nutrients that are essential for your baby’s growth.
+Vegetables are filled with the required nutrients especially with vitamins and minerals that are essential for your baby’s growth.
 So, making homemade vegetable purees is the best way to introduce them to the world of vegetables.

 You can steam, boil, or bake the vegetables.
 Following are the baking instructions for some vegetables: